-The fishing industry in Alaska is a diverse business encompassing everything from giant factory trawlers with crews of over 100 workers, to small two-man gillnetting boats, to over 70 onshore processing plants in five different regions of the state.
-Overall these employers employee over 65,000 people.
+The fishing industry in Alaska is a diverse business encompassing everything from giant factory trawlers with crews of over 100 workers to small two-man gillnetting boats, and over 70 onshore processing plants with crews ranging in size from from 75 to 350.
+Overall the industry employs more than 65,000 people.

 Employers in the offshore fishing industry include giant floating processors (which process but don’t catch fish) and tenders (which deliver fish to land and offshore processors).
 There are also a number of “factory” or catcher/processor vessels which both catch and process the fish at sea.